basho/basho_docs/source/languages/en/riak/theory/concepts/strong-consistency.md

 Strong consistency in Riak is handled by a subsystem called [`riak_ensemble`](https://github.com/basho/riak_ensemble).
 When this subsystem is enabled---more on that in the [[Using Strong Consistency|Using Strong Consistency#Enabling-Strong-Consistency]] doc---all operations performed on strongly consistent are placed on a special code path that is separate from the path that handles eventually consistent data.

 There are many conceivable ways of implementing strong consistency.
 Riak's approach involves the use of **[dotted version vectors](http://paginas.fe.up.pt/~prodei/dsie12/papers/paper_19.pdf)** (DVVs), which are attached as metadata to every object stored in strongly consistent buckets.
-DVVs are similar to [[vclocks]] in that they record logical rather than chronological causality (which makes them very different from timestamps).
+DVVs are similar to [[vector clocks]] in that they record logical rather than chronological causality (which makes them very different from timestamps).
 DVVs are used by Riak to ensure **recency**, i.e. that any read will see the most recent successful write.

 This can be illustrated using the following hypothetical scenario: